 For example, a PhD scholar in the field of environmental engineering might start by providing research consultancy services to a local community group that is interested in developing sustainable practices.
 They could use this experience to build their portfolio and reputation, and eventually expand their services to larger organizations or government agencies.

-IV.
 Skills Required for Research Consultancy

 The skills required for research consultancy include analytical skills, problem-solving skills, communication skills, project management skills, business acumen, and adaptability.
 By developing these skills, PhD scholars in engineering can build successful careers as research consultants, and apply their skills and expertise to real-world problems.
 Listed below are the key skills that PhD scholars in engineering should strive to develop: